Making Microbial Fuel Cells

 - Simple medium.
 You can make this using available media for a BOD test, as described in the Simple_Media_Instructions.
 We developed this very simple medium that we used for feeding our MFC_WebCam, a 2 L MFC that powered a fan.

-- MFC startup: Different types of startup conditions were compared in a paper by Zhang et al. (2013, Biores.
+- Comparing MFC startup methods: Different types of startup conditions were compared in a paper by Zhang et al. (2013, Biores.
 Technol.).
 Inoculation from another MFC is probably the best, but if that is not available, after starting your first MFC transfer solution into medium for the next MFC.
 The power will usually increase slightly when you transfer to a new MFC.

 - Safety of the inoculum?– Some science fairs and competitions restrict microorganisms being studied to those that are known to be safe, so it may not allow you to use a wastewater inoculum or even lake sediment.
 You should consult the safety rules for your class or competition.
 Pure cultures can be purchased from culture collections such as ATCC.